vitessio/website/content/en/docs/get-started/kubernetes.md

 * You moved customer and corder from the commerce’s VSchema to customer’s VSchema.
 Note that the physical tables are still in commerce.
 * You requested that the schema for customer and corder be copied to customer using the `copySchema` directive.

-The move in the vschema should not be material yet because any queries sent to customer are still redirected to commerce, where all the data is still present.
+The move in the VSchema should not be material yet because any queries sent to customer are still redirected to commerce, where all the data is still present.

 Upon completion of this step, there must be six running vttablet pods, and the following new jobs must have completed successfully: